intel/intel-extension-for-transformers/intel_extension_for_transformers/utils/llm_carbon_calc_readme.md

     TDP (W):  350
     Memory Consumption (MB): 27412.98
     Output token number:  32
-    Total time of one infernce (ms): 6510.3
+    Total time of one inference (ms): 6510.3
     Carbon emission in one inference (kgCO2e): 0.0003575115963544682
 ```
 When the total time of one inference procedure is not measured but first token latency and next token latency are measured, you can refer to following example